 NUTRITION: 190 calories, 6.5 g fat (2 g saturated), 320 mg sodium, 2 g carbs, 0 g fiber, 1 g sugars, 30 g protein

 AND THE BEST PROTEIN AT CHIPOTLE IS…CHICKEN

 Chipotle prides itself on obtaining meats that are raised on a pasture or in deeply bedded pens and are both antibiotic and hormone-free.
 Their chicken is marinated in spicy chipotle pepper and grilled.
 It contains 180 calories, the lowest amount of sodium of its counterparts and 32 grams of protein.
 This is your best choice.
-Speaking of proteins, click here for The 29 Best-Ever Proteins for Weight Loss!
+Speaking of proteins, click here for best proteins for weight loss!

 NUTRITION: 180 calories, 7 g fat (3 g saturated), 310 mg sodium, 0 g carbs, 0.5 g fiber, 0 g sugars, 32 g protein

 RICE…FROM WORST TO BEST